kajasiva1994/TCL_workshop/README.md

 ## Module 1: Creating global unix file using shell scripting and to call TCL file

-- Starting Info: If no argv is there, it shoud provide info to user
+- Starting Info: If no argv is there, it shoud provide info to use
 ![image](https://github.com/user-attachments/assets/86f6226f-6654-4815-a151-ba6203c8b1fc)

 - Providing nonexisting csv file and expecting error message